orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

         - `message`: message to show
         - `resource`: resource key pointing to the message

+### dialog

+[SINCE Orbeon Forms 4.3]

+Open a dialog by name.

+- parameters
+    - `dialog`: specifies the name of the dialog to open

 ### Other actions

 - `review`, `edit`, `summary`: navigate to these Form Runner pages